erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this atechniqueto tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

 A shortest path algorithm that finds the minimum distance from a source vertex to all other vertices in a weighted graph with non-negative edges.
-Solves problems like GPS navigation, network routing, and social network analysis.
+Addresses GPS navigation, network routing, and social network analysis.
 Example: Finding the shortest route from your location to a destination considering traffic and road distances.
-Works by maintaining a priority queue of vertices, always processing the closest unvisited vertex first.
+Operates by maintaining a priority queue of vertices, always processing the closest unvisited vertex first.

 **Key Characteristics:**
 - **Time Complexity**: O((V + E) log V) with binary heap because each vertex is extracted once (V log V) and each edge relaxes once (E log V).